AsdWaring/Etch_Sketch/README.md

 Thanks stack overflow.

 ---- I am currently working on how to effectivly have the griditem change color.
 I have the mouseover function mostly built but I must have a flaw.

+August 11th!
+(It's morning and I got to go to work - and all I want to do is code instead!)

+Notes from Javscript file:

+figured out that the problem may be the creation of grid item in the makeRows function.
+The error "listener event is not a function" indicates that either the element that I am trying add the listener event doesn't exist yet (the code for the listener event initiates before the gridItems are created).
+If I create a function with an IF statement and have the eventlistener only initiate IF the gridItems have populated it might solve the problem.

+----- Yeah so I'll be working on this when I'm back.